Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Experiments

 \section{Experiments}

-We test our method on four real world datasets covering all three modalities: IRIS (Tabular) \cite{uci}, Medical Expenditure Panel Survey (Tabular) \cite{MEPS}, Fashion MNIST (Image) \cite{fmnist}, and Rotten Tomatoes reviews (Text) \cite{rotten} with LIME-like random (rand) and MeLIME-like realistic neighborhood generation (real) or MAPLE-like realistic neighborhood selection (mpl).
-The summary of black-box classifier accuracies, and type of realistic perturbation used for the datasets are provided in Table \ref{tab:datasets}.
-In all cases except FMNIST which comes with its own test partition we randomly split the datasets into 80/20\% train/test partition and average results for the local explanations over this test partition.
-We chose FMNIST over other higher resolution image datasets as MeLIME performs best w.r.t. it, making it an acid test for our method.

-For LINEX we produce two environments where the two environments are formed by performing bootstrap sampling on the base environment which is created either by rand, real or mpl type neighborhood generation described above.
+We test our method on five real world datasets covering all three modalities: IRIS (Tabular) \citep{uci}, Medical Expenditure Panel Survey (Tabular) \citep{MEPS}, Fashion MNIST (Image) \citep{fmnist}, CIFAR10 (Image) \cite{cifar} and Rotten Tomatoes reviews (Text) \citep{rotten} with LIME-like random (rand) and MeLIME-like realistic neighborhood generation (real) or MAPLE-like realistic neighborhood selection (mpl).
+The summary of black-box classifier accuracies, and type of realistic perturbation used for the datasets are provided in Table 3 in the Supplement.
+In other cases except FMNIST and CIFAR10 which come with their own test partition we randomly split the datasets into 80/20\% train/test partition and average results for the local explanations over this test partition.
+For LINEX we produce two environments where the two environments are formed by performing bootstrap sampling on the base environment which is created either by rand, real or mpl type neighborhood generation.
 Thus in all cases the union of the environments is the same as a single neighborhood used to produce explanations for the competitors making it a fair comparison.
-Behavior of LINEX with more environments is in Appendix \ref{app:all_res}.
+Behavior with more environments is in Suppl.
+E.

 Given the neighborhood generation schemes we compare LINEX with LIME, Smoothed LIME (S-LIME), MeLIME and MAPLE, where for S-LIME we average the explanations of LIME across the LINEX environments.
-SHAP's results are in Appendix \ref{app:res_shap}, since it is not a natural fit here.
+SHAP's results are in Suppl.
+H, since it is not a natural fit here.
+Nor are methods such as saliency maps, gradcam, integrated gradients as they are \emph{white-box} methods requiring access to a differentiable model.

-\textbf{Metrics:} We evaluate using five simple metrics: Infidelity (INFD), Generalized Infidelity (GI), Coefficient Inconsistency (CI), Class Attribution Consistency (CAC) and Unidirectionality ($\Upsilon$).
+\textbf{Metrics:} We evaluate using five simple metrics: Infidelity (INFD), Generalized Infidelity (GI), Coefficient Inconsistency (CI), Class Attribution Consistency (CAC) and Unidirectionality ($\Upsilon$), which are defined in section \ref{sec:desp}.
 The first two evaluate \textit{faithfulness}, the next two \textit{stability} and the last \textit{goodness for recourse}.

-Let $D_t$ denote a (test) dataset with examples $(x,y)$ where $y_b(x)$ is the black-box models prediction on $x$ and $y_e^{x'}(x)$ is the prediction on $x$ ($\in \mathcal{X}$) using the explanation model at $x'$.
-The feature attributions (or coefficients) for the explanation model at $x$ are denoted by $c_e^{x}$, and $\mathcal{N}_x$ denotes the exemplar neighborhood of $x$ with $|.|_{\text{card}}$ denoting cardinality.
-We now define the above metrics.